Our Brands

 Our structure, business and supply chains

-Made on behalf of FKA Brands, this Modern Slavery Statement encompasses FKA Brands Co.
+Made on behalf of FKA Brands, this Modern Slavery Statement encompasses FKA Distributing Co.
 LLC. and its covered subsidiaries.
-Modern Slavery Statements prior to this were uniquely issued by FKA Brands Ltd.
+Modern Slavery Statements prior to 2023 were uniquely issued by FKA Brands Ltd.

-FKA Brands Ltd. (FKABL), and its subsidiaries based in Tonbridge, U.K., is a wholly owned subsidiary of Ludgate 329 Limited (a non-trading company) and the ultimate holding company is FKA Distributing Co LLC.
-The only trading subsidiary of FKA in the UK operating in Europe, the Middle East and Africa, FKABL is an SME of 88 people.
-FKABL revised its reporting year in 2023 and adjusted the year end from 30th September 2023 to 31st December 2023.
-The directors of FKA Brands Ltd have approved this Section 54 statement for the reporting period of October 2022 to December 2023 for the Modern Slavery Act 2015.
+FKA Brands Ltd. (FKABL), and its subsidiaries based in Tonbridge, U.K., is a wholly owned subsidiary of Ludgate 329 Limited (a non-trading company) and the ultimate holding company is FKA LLC.
+The only trading subsidiary of FKA in the UK operating in Europe, the Middle East and Africa, FKABL is an SME of 64 people.
+The directors of FKA Brands Ltd have approved this Section 54 statement for the reporting period of January 2024 to December 2024 for the Modern Slavery Act 2015.

-A wholly owned subsidiary of FKA Distributing Co.
-LLC., Homedics Australia Pty Ltd (HAPL) is an SME of 15 people based in Rowville, Victoria.
+A wholly owned subsidiary of FKALLC, Homedics Australia Pty Ltd (HAPL) is an SME of 15 people based in Rowville, Victoria.
 The only trading subsidiary of FKA in Australia, HAPL operates in both Australia and New Zealand.
-The directors of Homedics Australia Pty Ltd have approved this Australian Modern Slavery Act 2018 (Commonwealth) statement for the reporting period of October 2022 to September 2023.
+The directors of Homedics Australia Pty Ltd have approved this Australian Modern Slavery Act 2018 (Commonwealth) statement for the reporting period of October 2023 to September 2024.

 FKA Brands fully supports the goals of modern slavery laws set in the Modern Slavery Act 2015, as well as the California Transparency in Supply Chain Act 2010, the Canadian Modern Slavery Act and the Australian Modern Slavery Act 2018 (Commonwealth).
 The objectives of these Acts are aligned with the way in which FKA Brands manages its business and supply chain and upholds fairness and humane treatment of all individuals involved in the production and distribution of our products – something which is backed by its board of directors.
 FKA Brands believes that slavery of any kind is unacceptable, and it remains committed to combatting slavery in all forms.